ChoiDW614/space_ws/README.md

 ## To-do List

 - Modify a cost function
+- Calculate the docking interface(target) pose

 ## Changelog

+- **2025-04-04**
+  - Separate the robot wrapper from the solver
+  - Improving solver performance
 - **2025-03-31**
   - Apply a Kalman filter to a target pose
   - Mounting the camera on CANADARM's end effector and connecting the image to ROS2